brookddd/cse15l-lab-reports/lab1.md

 Go to the [account lookup website](https://sdacs.ucsd.edu/~icc/index.php).
 Log in and find your cse15l account name.

 ## 3. Making sure you have git
 In VSCode enter the command `git --version` to see if you have git installed.
+If not, go to [Git Download](https://git-scm.com/downloads) and pick your operating system and download the appropriate version of Git.

 ## 4. Connecting to the remote server
 Enter `ssh` + your the course specific username you found followed by `@ieng6.ucsd.edu`